What is scarring?

 Treatment for raised scars

 Raised scars are the result of scar tissue formation that is in excess of what is required to heal a wound.
 Raised scars are often categorised into keloid and hypertrophic scars.
-Keloid scars in particular are very active scars, can increase in size, and have symptoms such as pain and itch.
-The mainstay of treatment for these scars is injection with corticosteroids or 5-FU to help reduce their activity, reduce symptoms and flatten the scars.
+Keloid scars, in particular, are very active scars, can increase in size, and have symptoms such as pain and itch.
+The mainstay of treatment for these scars is injection with corticosteroids to help reduce their activity, reduce symptoms and flatten the scars.
 Often corticosteroids are injected into raised scars, and this reduces scar activity and flattens scars.
 Although effective, one risk of this treatment is causing atrophy (wasting) of the skin or fat which leads to an indentation in the treatment area.

 Surgical treatment for hypertrophic scarring may often be indicated, and in some cases, surgical revision can improve the appearance of hypertrophic scarring.